alexpolt/alexpolt.github.io/src/undefined.md

 </div>

   That's all.
-[All code][godbolt] is compiled with the latest compilers available in [Compiler Explorer][gcc] in 64 bit mode with O2 and Wall options.
+[All code][godbolt] is compiled with GCC 6.3, Clang 4.0, MSC 19.10 in 64 bit mode with O2 and Wall options.
 The final *ret* in assembly code is omitted.

   The code was produced with the help of the excellent [Compiler Explorer][gcc] service by [Matt Godbolt][matt].
 Big thanks to him, it greatly speeds up prototyping.